Does Acupuncture Work?

 - Weight Control

 With all that's been presented, acupuncture seems to be quite a praising; yet, mystical approach to healing.
 Because medicine is all about validating hard science and hard facts, it leaves acupuncture to be debated and a debate that may never end.
 Acupuncture is still wildly disliked by many mainly because of its fundamental basis on the ever notorious qi aspect.
 Acupuncture is based solely around qi and whatever that stems from that is thought to be pure conjecture.
-Many call acupuncture to be hocus pocus because many still can not believe such a thing as natural energy "qi".
+Many call acupuncture a form of hocus pocus because many still can not believe such a thing as natural energy "qi".

 "One of the major problems facing medical acupuncture is the preconceived notions both the public and healthcare professionals have of it," he said.
 "The perception is that acupuncture is still all about chi and meridians."